-Yes, two or three business actors or a group of business actors can be dominant if they control or it controls 75 per cent or more of the market share of a certain type of product or service.
+Yes, two or three businesses or a group of businesses can be dominant if they control or 75 per cent or more of the market share of a certain type of product or service.

 21 Can the exercise of joint monopoly power or tacit oligopolistic collusion be treated as an infringement?